gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 One of the downstream service had a minor glitch (restart) and your rest call failed the first time it got a bad response.
 What do you do?
 {{% /notice %}}

 Rest calls often fail in distributed environment.
-You need to retry `@Retry` the api with exponential backoff and max attempts to avoid overwhelming the server
+You need to retry `@Retry` the api with exponential backoff and max attempts to avoid overwhelming the server.

+Ensure that the external rest api being called in retry is **idempotent**.

 ```yaml
 resilience4j: